PSLmodels/Tax-Calculator/docs/source/contributor_guide.rst

 terminology.
 Following the next steps will get you up and running and contributing to our model even if you've never used anything like Git.

-If you have already completed the Setup Python and Setup Git sections, please skip to `Workflow`_.
+If you already completed the Setup Python and Setup Git sections, please skip to `Workflow`_.

 Setup Python